CollaboRateMgmt/CollaboRate/README.md

    - A child task that is based on the first/next data part to be analyzed/processed
    - A child task that is based on the remaining data part to be analyzed/processed

-   If you come across a task that cannot be broken down into 2 parts, let us know!
+   If you come across a task that cannot be broken down into 2 parts, but needs to be directly broken down into more than 2 parts, let us know!

    The compensation for SPOCs is based on the number of microtasks each SPOC worked on.